What Foods to Avoid After Receding Gums Treatment

 Sticky or chewy candies

 Cadies are generally high in sugar.
 On the other hand, sticky candy is sugar that sticks to your teeth, turning into a meal for bacteria.
-The bacteria buildup can be detrimental to the treated gums, so it is advisable to avoid anything that might encourage them to thrive.
+The bacterial buildup can be detrimental to the treated gums, so it is advisable to avoid anything that might encourage them to thrive.